 On the other hand, irrevocable trusts are much less flexible.
 Once you create an irrevocable trust, you cannot modify or terminate the trust.
 However, assets transferred to an irrevocable trust officially belong to the trust.
 Thus, irrevocable trusts are a popular choice for those seeking asset protection or a reduction in estate tax exposure.
 When properly structured and timed, an irrevocable trust can also allow you to qualify for Medicaid benefits while protecting your home and other important assets.

-Contact the Brentwood Wills & Trusts Attorneys at Batson Nolan PLC Today
+Contact the Brentwood Wills & Trusts Lawyer at Batson Nolan PLC Today